dev3019/web3auth-metamask-nextjs/README.md

-This decentralised app allows you to connect Metamask, Coinbase and WalletConnect wallets to you browser/app.
+This decentralised app allows you to connect Metamask, Coinbase and WalletConnect wallets and swap matic for weth/usdc

 ## Getting Started